Your baby’s development at 10–12 months old

 They're coming on in leaps and bounds

-What to expect from 10-12 months?
+What to expect between the 10th and 12th months?

 Your bright little 10-month-old baby has been working on their coordination skills and may now be able to drink from a beaker, play with finger foods, and possibly feed themselves with a spoon.
 Soon they will be uttering their first words and taking their first tentative steps.
 All this adds up to increased independence, which will keep going from strength to strength.